Is it possible to get a good coffee grinder for under $100?

 Many hand coffee grinders are priced about the same or a little higher than blade coffee grinders.
 They do a better job than blade coffee grinders.
 The bad news is you have to grind the coffee yourself.
 Your own muscle power.
 It isn’t hard to grind your own beans with a hand grinder, but it does take time and can be tedious.
 Most people I’ve talked to hate it at first, but after a week they don’t even think about it.

 I like hand coffee grinders for the office or for traveling.
-However, the first thing in the morning, I prefer the convenience of electric.
+However, the first thing in the morning, I prefer the convenience of electricity.

 The Best Coffee Coffee Grinders Under $100